 top of page

 For over forty years Peter L. Masi has been entrapped in the world of antiquarian books.
-Located in Montague, Massachusetts, Masi has issues over 200 catalogues of antique books featuring primarily non-fiction.
+Located in Montague, Massachusetts, Masi has issued over 250 catalogues of antique books and paper ephemera featuring primarily non-fiction.

 “I’ve always been interested in old things,” Masi said.
 “When I was in high school, I was going to tag sales and setting up at flea markets.”